jim-ec/flow/README.md

 - `.map(T → R)`: Map a single input argument to an output of any type.
 - `.filter(T → Bool)`: Take only elements for which a predicate function returns true.
-- `.inspect(T → Void)`: Runs a function on each element, without returning new elements.
+- `.on_each(T → Void)`: Runs a function on each element, without returning new elements.
 Useful for printing values.
 - `.zip({T})`: Zips two sequences of possibly different types together to sequence of pairs.
 - `.map2((T, E) → R)`: Similar to mapping, but the function takes two arguments.
   Works for sequences of pairs, like the ones created by zipping.